-Chronic kidney disease (CKD), also known as chronic renal failure, is a progressive loss of glomerular function caused by a long-standing renal parenchymal disease.
-It is present when the glomerular filtration rate (GFR) is less than 60 ml/min/1.73 m2 for three consecutive months or greater than or equal to this value in patients with a kidney damage that is present for three or more months 1.
+Chronic kidney disease (CKD), also known as chronic renal failure, describes abnormal kidney structure or function, typically represented by a progressive loss of glomerular function.
+It is present when the glomerular filtration rate (GFR) is less than 60 mL/min/1.73 m2 for three consecutive months or greater than or equal to this value in patients with a kidney damage that is present for three or more months 1.

 CKD is a prevalent disease, affecting between 10-15% of the adult population globally 4.

 Clinical presentation varies depending on etiology, such as nephrotic or nephritic syndromes.
 Many cases present insidiously until complications ensue.

 A variety of different diseases can affect and cause damage to the renal parenchyma, the most common are 2: